 As in previous years, a rich programme of the 2017 Museum Night has been designed for several of the Biennale’s venues.

 A foretaste of the WRO Biennale was given by an exhibition of Norimichi Hirakawa.
 One of the most interesting Japanese media artists of the young generation, Hirakawa works at the intersection of arts and science.
 In his first solo show in Poland, he will present algorithmic installations, including two entirely new projects he developed especially for the WRO during his residency at the Kavli Institute of the Physics and Mathematics of the Universe, University of Tokyo.

-Co-financed by the Municipality of Wroclaw and the Ministry of Culture and National Heritage of the Republic of Poland, and supported by the Adam Mickiewicz Institute, Austrian Cultural Forum, Japan Foundation, EU-Japan Fest Committee, Nomura Foundation and Goethe-Institut.
+Co-financed by the Municipality of Wroclaw and the Ministry of Culture and National Heritage of the Republic of Poland, and supported by the Adam Mickiewicz Institute, Austrian Cultural Forum, Japan Foundation, EU-Japan Fest Committee, Nomura Foundation, Goethe-Institut and British Council.